PUPILLAGE AND RECRUITMENT POLICY

 Choice of Pupils

-The Chambers’ Equal Opportunity Policy applies to all pupillage applications.
+The Chambers’ Equality and Diversity Policy applies to all pupillage applications.
 All pupillage offers are made in accordance with this Policy.
 All members involved in the process of selecting pupils will have undertaken equality and diversity training in accordance with the Equality and Diversity Policy.

 Number of Pupils

 Pupils are not expected to pay for meals, drinks, public transport costs etc. when accompanied by their pupil supervisor or other members.
 Their travel expenses will be reimbursed if they are required to travel outside London to attend conferences or court hearings.
-Chambers also reimburses the costs of attending the compulsory advocacy and Forensic Accounting).
+Chambers also reimburses the costs of attending any compulsory courses (such as advocacy and Forensic Accounting).
 Chambers will only pay for any second or subsequent resits necessary to pass the professional ethics examination in exceptional circumstances.

 Roles and Duties

 Pupils receive no work of their own and no court work.
-First and second six pupils are treated alike.
+First and second six pupils are treated alike in this respect.

 Chambers abides by the Working Time Regulations in accordance with Bar Council Guidance and the Pupillage Funding Regulations.